EzequielGhR/goProjects/openaiAgent/README.md

 to properly display traces and spans in phoenix.

 # BUILD
+- You need to have a few phoenix credentials on your environment variables: 'PHOENIX_COLLECTOR_ENDPOINT' and 'PHOENIX_CLIENT_HEADERS', both can be found on your phoenix free account.
-Run build.sh and it should compile to bin/v1/main.o
+- Run build.sh and it should compile to bin/v1/main.o

 # RUN
 Run run.sh with your prompt as positional argument.
 If it isn't compiled already, it will do it before running.